How to Apply?

 Please note, that when working with our Student Services Department to find a Homestay placement, it is required to be certain on how many days/weeks you will need, in addition to a placement fee, to start looking for a place for you.

-If you are interested in this option, please contact [email protected] to request a home stay information form.
+If you are interested in this option, please contact [email protected]a to request a home stay information form.

 Get one step closer and apply now on NIC Upload Centre